ctjlewis/agoric-sdk/packages/governance/docs/AttackGuide.md

 ## Other Discrepancy between governedContract and ContractGovernor

-Are there ways to write governedContracts so they appear to be handled by contractGovernor, but other intervention in the update parameters is possible?
+Are there ways to write governedContracts so they appear to be handled by contractGovernor, but other intervention in the update parameters calls is possible?

 ## Can a cheating governor start up a contract with an invisible wrapper undetectably?